White House to seek $29B disaster aid package

 "Remember, this is emergency money.
 You've got to deal with the problem," McCarthy told reporters.
 "So I think we'll be able to get this done."

-The request could prove controversial, especially the huge infusion into the flood insurance program.
+The request could prove contentious, especially the infusion for the flood insurance program.
 Conservatives are likely to liken it to a taxpayer bailout, but the program is enormously important to homeowners in hurricane-ravaged Texas and Florida, as well as other coastal states.

-Congress is in the midst of an effort to reauthorize the troubled flood insurance program, which critics say makes taxpayers subsidize properties that have repeatedly flooded.
-A bipartisan effort to reform the program was enacted in 2012 but was significantly watered down just two years later after widespread complaints of huge premium increases and resulting disruptions in coastal real estate markets.
+Congress is in the midst of an effort to reauthorize the program, which critics say makes taxpayers subsidize properties that have repeatedly flooded.
+A bipartisan effort to reform the program was enacted in 2012.
+It was significantly watered down just two years later after complaints of huge premium increases and resulting disruptions in coastal real estate markets.

 Congress last month approved a $15.3 billion aid package that nearly doubled President Donald Trump's request.
 Senate Republicans added $7.4 billion in community development block grant rebuilding funds to Trump's request for immediate cleanup, repair and housing costs.